-Canopy temperature (°C) at different phenophases:
+Canopy temperature (C) at different phenophases:

-Data of Table 3 indicate that there were significant differences in canopy temperature at each phenophase of different dates of sowing and different cultivars.
-The canopy temperature was higher under stressed conditions as compared to unstressed conditions throughout the crop growth period.
-As per the date of sowing and different cultivars, the highest mean canopy temperature (32.0°C) and (32.1°C) were observed in D4 date of sowing and V1 (MAUS-47) genotype, respectively.
-Whereas stage P10 (maturity stage) indicated the highest mean canopy temperature i.e. 32.4°C.
+Data from Table 6 indicated that significant differences in canopy temperature at each phenophases of different date of sowing and different cultivars.
+The canopy temperature were higher under stressed conditions as compared to unstressed conditions throughout the crop growth period.
+As per the date of sowing and different cultivars the highest mean canopy temperature (32.0°C) and (32.1°C) were observed in D4 date of sowing and V1 (MAUS-47) genotype, respectively.
+Whereas stage P10 (maturity stage) indicate the highest mean canopy temperature i.e. 32.4°C.

 The canopy temperature designates the plant water stress.
 If the canopy temperature of soybean crop is greater, then soil moisture stress occurred in the field.
 Canopy temperature is one of the most reliable indicators of the crop water stress due to its direct relation with the plant water status.
-As per the date of sowing and variety, the mean lowest canopy temperature (30.9°C) and (30.7°C) recorded in D1 date of sowing and genotype V4 (MAUS-158), respectively (Table 3).
-Whereas P4 (emergence stage) indicated the lowest mean canopy temperature i.e. 30.3°C. The data presented in Table 3 revealed that the average canopy temperature ranged from 30.3°C to 32.4°C in P1 to P10 stage (emergence to maturity).
-The canopy temperature was less than air temperature because of the occurrence of rainfall in all stages except only P10 stage (maturity stage).
-While in maturity stage, canopy temperature was more than air temperature so there was moisture stress observed.
+As per the date of sowing and variety the mean lowest canopy temperature (30.9°C) and (30.7°C) recorded in D1 date of sowing and genotype $V_4$ (MAUS-158), respectively.
+Whereas $P_1$ (emergence stage) indicated the lowest mean canopy temperature i.e. 30.3°C. The data presented in Table 6 revealed that the average canopy temperature ranged from 30.3°C to $32.4^{\circ}$ C in P1 to P10 stage (emergence to maturity).
+The canopy temperature was less than air temperature because of occurrence of rainfall in all stages except only P10 stage (maturity stage).
+While in maturity stage canopy temperature is more than air temperature so there was moisture stress observed.
 Similar results were reported by Singh and Kanemasu (1983), Idso (1982) and Zhang Wen-Zhang et al. (2007).